Appearance

 3. Ask Treezor to generate your certificates

-CSR files and certificates aren't considered sensitive data.
+CSR files and certificates are not considered sensitive data.
 This is why you can exchange them by email.

 - Send your CSR files to your Treezor Technical Account Manager.